Tesla shares rally again, boosted by 'Battery Day' excitement

 Wall Street analysts are still not fully convinced about Tesla’s long-term prospects.
 The average rating on the company’s stock is “hold” and median PT is almost $140 short of current trading levels, according to Refinitiv Eikon data.

-Shares of electric-vehicle maker Nikola Corp NKLA.O, which is in a public spat with a short-seller that has accused the company of "fraud", were down nearly 8%.
+Shares of electric-vehicle maker Nikola Corp, which is in a public spat with a short-seller that has accused the company of “fraud”, were down nearly 8%.

 Reporting by Munsif Vengattil and Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta